Duplicate Content and Duplicate URLs in Websites

 they will still have to choose one of the URLs / pages to show in search results and ignore all other duplicates.

-That means all links pointing to the wrong URL will be ignored and no longer weighted in when Google, Yahoo etc. determines importance.
+That means all links pointing to the wrong URL will potentially be ignored and no longer fully counted when search engines like Google and Bing calculates importance.

 Problems with Duplicate Content

 You can check for duplicate content in

 across all page URLs in your website.

 To check for duplicate page titles, descriptions or headers:

 - Select the appropriate filter in the dropdown.

 - Press the filter button.
 All URLs with duplicate titles now get shown and grouped together.